ANALYSIS-India's vaccine inequity worsens as countryside languishes

 Population of 9 major Indian cities vs 114 poor districtshttps://tmsnrt.rs/34JNKLS

-(Reporting by Krishna N. Das, Abhirup Roy and Rajendra Jadhav; Additional reporting by Prasanta Kumar Dutta, Jatindra Dash, Sumit Khanna, Rupam Nair Graphics by Tanvi Mehta Editing by Peter Graff)
+(Reporting by Krishna N. Das, Abhirup Roy and Rajendra Jadhav; Additional reporting by Prasanta Kumar Dutta, Jatindra Dash, Sumit Khanna, Rupam Jain Graphics by Tanvi Mehta Editing by Peter Graff)

 ((Krishna.Das@tr.com; +91 987111 8314;))